unisse-courses/s15-mp9/README.md

 * Viewing the list of organization in the /explore page, along with viewing the specific org by clicking on it.
 * Viewing the list of events per organization.
 * Viewing the list of officers per organization.
-* Viewing the user profile which includes the organizations the user is part of and the events he/she has on their planner.
+* Viewing the user profile which includes the organizations the user is part of.
+* Viewing user planner; Filtered by Year, Month, and Day.
+* Viewing other user profiles and the orgs they belong to.
 * Viewing the user requests.
 * Viewing the organization membership requests.
+* Add/Delete User Requests and Member Requests (Admin)
+* Add/Delete organization events (Admin)
+* Update basic user info
+* Update event/s and organization info (Admin)
+### Additional Features ###
+* Search an organization
+* Dashboard Event Banner Carousell
+* Google Account Sign-In and Registration
+* Auto-Suggest in search fields
+* Mini Sidebar for easier navigation of Admin Tools and overall better user experience
 ## :computer: How to Run ##
 The current submission connects to MongoDB Atlas as the database.
-Also, some of the app functionalities are missing at this stage, with most of the functionalities being reading from the database.

 Some startup scripts in place to run the server:
 1. Run `npm install` to download the required dependencies